 Last year, Zepp released the second generation of its smart tennis sensor.
 Unlike some of its competition, you can attach it to any racket and it will monitor key performance metrics so you can improve your technique on the court.

 There are some key differences between the Zepp Tennis 1 and 2.
 The new device offers a highlight camera, additional performance metrics and enhanced social features.
 It also features longer battery life, a quicker charge time and more internal smarts.

 You attach the little gadget in one of three ways.
 Via the Flex Mount which works on any racket and can be reused, the Pro Mount which can be stuck on the butt cap with a stick-on holder, and an Insert Mount which only works on selected models.
 Zepp captures over 1,000 data points per second, and wirelessly sends the information to your smartphone or tablet via Bluetooth.

 The device tracks forehands, backhands, serves and smashes, including the power generated with each stroke or over the course of a whole game.
 Zepp also measures top-spins, slices and flat shots and records the amount of time you spent actively on the court.
 The statistics show you how often you are hitting the ball in and around the sweet spot.
 Ball speed and ball spin speed are additional metrics that are only available on the second generation device.

-Zepp has gone big this year on the social aspect and video editing tools.
+Zepp has gone big on the social aspect and video editing tools.
 If you’re the sort of person who likes to make videos of your play, you’ll be happy to know the sensor comes with lots of tools for this purpose.

 In/Out is in a class of its own in terms of what it can do.
 The GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.